QuentinGruber/Gitord/README.md

 ## Usage

+`rules.json` is where you inform which rule your github repo has to follow.

+More info about the available rules [here](https://github.com/QuentinGruber/Gitord/wiki/Rules-info).

-run `node bot.js`
+To start the bot run `node bot.js`

-Get your personnal token : https://github.com/settings/tokens

-Node.js version 12.13.0
+Used Node.js version 12.13.0